chrisbaptiste83/apocalypse_weapons/README.md

 Usage

-Run wint ./bin/apocalypse-weapons and follow the on screen prompts.
+Run  ./bin/apocalypse-weapons and follow the on screen prompts.

 Development